 5. What do you mean by an “anti-hate message”?

 An “anti-hate” message will do one or more of the following:

 - Communicate that people across lines of difference contribute to our communities, regions, and nation, are equally valuable, and deserve access to opportunity and well-being;

-- Bust a myth (challenge a stereotype) about a “type of” kid too often misrepresented;
+- Celebrate our actual diversity and similarity, busting a myth (challenging a stereotype) about any “type of” person too often misrepresented;

 - Ask people to treat each other kindly, fairly and respectfully, so schools stay safe for learning and society includes us all.

 As the opposite of hate, anti-hate action means that we are committed to treating all individuals and groups as equally worthy.
-We love this quote adapted from Audre Lorde: our goal is to “relate across our human differences as equals.”
+In the words of Audre Lorde, our goal is to “relate across our human differences as equals.”
 See our About page for more!

 6. Could I make a message in a nontraditional medium, like a performance or public speech?